rails/rails/guides/source/4_2_release_notes.md

 Due to a [change in Rack](https://github.com/rack/rack/commit/28b014484a8ac0bbb388e7eaeeef159598ec64fc), `rails server` now listens on `localhost` instead of `0.0.0.0` by default.
-This should have minimal impact on the standard development workflow as both http://127.0.0.1:3000 and http://localhost:3000 would continue to work as before on your own machine.
+This should have minimal impact on the standard development workflow as both http://127.0.0.1:3000 and http://localhost:3000 will continue to work as before on your own machine.

-However, with this change you would no longer be able to access the Rails server from a different machine (e.g. your development environment is in a virtual machine and you would like to access it from the host machine), you would need to start the server with `rails server -b 0.0.0.0` to restore the old behavior.
+However, with this change you will no longer be able to access the Rails server from a different machine (e.g. your development environment is in a virtual machine and you would like to access it from the host machine), you would need to start the server with `rails server -b 0.0.0.0` to restore the old behavior.